Coronavirus Covid - 19 Protocol and Tattoo Shop Etiquette

 Our Coronavirus- COVID-19 Protocol and Added Safety Measures To Keep All Of Us Safe

-Here at Studio City Tattoo, we have always kept very high standards of cleanliness.
+Here at Studio City Tattoo, we always keep very high standards of cleanliness.
 Your safety has always been our priority in tattooing and body piercing.

 Our artists are trained in bloodborne pathogen handling yearly.
 We are Cal O.S.H.A certified and licensed by the San Bernardino & Los Angeles Health Department.